Use search analytics to improve your search

 Instead of a user being presented with no useful results, return a special best bet that formats a special result that directs the user to where they can book and find information out on how to get a vaccination.

-Add the following best bet from the marketing dashboard.
+Add the following best bet from the insights dashboard.

 Funnelback will automatically returns spelling suggestions for user queries, if a matching spelling suggestion is generated.
 This adds a did you mean? notice above the results with a link that the user can click to run the suggested search.